tbishaw-stat6250/course-questions-wiki/week-04/README.md

 - Question (tbishaw-stat6250): What is the FREQ proceduce used for?
 - *Question* (cnguyen77-stat6250): When is the best case to use frequency distributions?
 - *Answer* (cnguyen77-stat6250): Frequency distributions work best with categorical values.
+- *Question* (sbagdi-stat6250): Which statement is used to avoid the appearance of cumulative frequency in a frequency table?

 [Course Textbook Chapter 8, Problem 10]